 The focus of Baltimore’s oldest park is the Pagoda, a towering Victorian-era lookout that allows for a view of downtown.
-You can also take a swim, go ice-skating, or reserve one of the park’s many pavilions for a family-sized picnic; bird watchers can eye over 170 different species that populate the property.
+You can also take a swim, go ice-skating, or reserve one of the park’s many pavilions for a family-sized picnic; bird watchers can eye more than 200 different species that populate the property.

 You can request permission to bring your own picnic to this family-run farm, or reserve a picnic program that comes with food (including dessert), beverages, a picnic blanket, and anything else you may need.
 Smolak offers a variety of activities, from hay rides to American Girl doll tea parties.
 But the most popular attraction is the fresh produce: Visitors can pick their own fresh apples, peaches, strawberries, and gooseberries.

 Several picnic tables dot the grounds of the Detroit Zoo, which allows visitors to graze in between exhibits ranging from aardvarks to zebras.
-You can even rent a wagon to tote your food supplies around.
+For larger groups, can even rent wagons to tote your food supplies around.

-While the Minneapolis Sculpture Garden at the Walker Art Center, home of the famous Spoonbridge and Cherry sculpture, would normally be a perfect picnic spot, the garden is closed for renovations until 2017.
-Instead, try picnicking at the Itasca State Park.
-Minnesota's oldest state park is home to the headwaters of the Mississippi River, and the monument to the headwaters is surrounded by picnic spots that overlook the water—perfect for getting your feet wet after a meal!
+Itasca State Park is a lovely spot to sit down for a snack while admiring the start of one of the most famous rivers in the U.S. Minnesota's oldest state park is home to the headwaters of the Mississippi River, and the monument to the headwaters is surrounded by picnic spots that overlook the water—perfect for getting your feet wet after a meal!

-The Sculpture Garden at Delta State University features a rotating exhibition of sculptures along with their permanent collection, and they host an annual contest, should you be inspired to create your own large-scale artwork during your visit.
+The Sculpture Garden at Delta State University features a rotating exhibition of sculptures along with its permanent collection, and it hosts an annual contest, should you be inspired to create your own large-scale artwork during your visit.
 And while you’re there, pick up a T-shirt featuring the Fighting Okra, the university’s unofficial mascot.